holochain/holochain-rust/doc/holochain_101/src/writing_development_kit.md

 ### Publish It and Get In Touch

 If you've made it through the process so far, good work.
 The community is an important part of the success of any project, and Holochain is no different.
-If you're really proud of your work, get in touch with the team in their [chat server](https://chat.holochain.net/appsup/channels/hc-core), and let them know you're working on it.
-Even ask for help.
+If you're really proud of your work, get in touch with the development team on the [chat server](https://chat.holochain.net/appsup/channels/hc-core), mention you're working on it, and request help if necessary.
 This book could be updated to include links to other HDKs.
-Whether you would like to, or you'd like the team to, the HDK should be published to the primary package manager in use for the language.
+Whether you would like to, or you'd like the team to, the HDK could be published to the primary package manager in use for the language, to be used by developers around the world.
 For example, RubyGems for Ruby or npm for nodejs.